Peter Gummer, Baron Chadlington: Career

 Gummer's first job after university was at Portsmouth and Sunderland Newspaper, where he worked 1964-65.
 Later, while writing for a trade press department Gummer found that he enjoyed the business side of things far more than the journalism, and decided to go into business.
 After several years working for other companies he founded a public relations (PR) firm called Shandwick in 1974, serving as its chairman.
 Within seven years Shandwick was the largest PR company in the United Kingdom, and in 1984 it became publicly listed.
 In 1998 it was sold to the Interpublic Group of Companies, and is now part of Huntsworth.
 Initially chairman of Huntsworth, Gummer was appointed chief executive on 25 September 2005 after the resignation of Richard Nichols, the group's previous chief executive.
 In 2006, Huntsworth bought Quiller Consultants, a lobbying firm that represents major financial, retail and telecoms companies.
 Huntsworth also owns Graylings, which lobbies for some of Britains leading companies, like National Grid and BT, and has carried out PR work for Belarus.
-At Hunstworth, Gummer personally lobbied for several clients, including the Stock Exchange, Associated British Foods and the Carlyle Group.
+At Huntsworth, Gummer personally lobbied for several clients, including the Stock Exchange, Associated British Foods and the Carlyle Group.
 In 2009, The Guardian reported Lord Chadlington earned "an estimated £30,000 for advising private equity companies on issues currently being examined by the Commons Treasury Select Committee".

 Following falling profits and share prices and increasing discontent from shareholders (30 percent of shareholders abstained from voting for Gummer's re-election to the board), Gummer left his position at Huntsworth in April 2015, instead becoming an executive director, and left the company the following year.

 As well as his public relations work, Gummer is also a non-executive director of Britax, a former director of Halifax and a visiting fellow at the University of Gloucestershire.
 He has been made a fellow of the Chartered Institute of Public Relations, the Institute of Directors, The Chartered Institute of Marketing and the Royal Society of Arts.

 Gummer worked for the Arts Council from 1991 to 1996 and was head of the Council's lottery panel, deciding how funds should be distributed - for example, issuing £78.5 million to the Royal Opera House and £80 million to the British film industry.

 In September 1996 Gummer became chairman of the Royal Opera House.
 Following a report by the House of Commons Culture, Media and Sport Committee led by Gerald Kaufman, which described the management of the Royal Opera House as "abysmal" with "incompetence, disastrous financial planning and misjudgement", Gummer resigned in December 1997.